trishanku-org/heaven/README.md

 #### Warning

-Since, all the controllers in the headless cluster, including the `gardener/machine-controller-manager` controllers, use the above-mentioned private repo as the co-ordination point for their individual Git repos, the secret `gcp-cred` gets copied into this private repo.
+Since, all the controllers in the headless cluster, including the `gardener/machine-controller-manager` controllers, use the above-mentioned private repo as the coordination point for their individual Git repos, the secret `gcp-cred` gets copied into this private repo.
 So, it is important to keep even a customised repo as a private repo (and to delete the repo after this exercise) to avoid leaking GCP credentials.